nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 All data are saved in the hard disk automatically after any command that changes the data.

 There is no need to save manually.

+### 3.18.
+Viewing help : `help`

+Prompts a help page with all the existing commands.

+Format: `help`

+> Help is also shown if you enter an incorrect command e.g. abcd

 # 4. FAQ